ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

   -p, --profile-id string                         The unique identifier of the SAP profile.
       --replication-sites strings                 Indicates the replication sites of the boot volume.
 See "ibmcloud pi disaster-recovery" command to get a list of replication sites.
       --storage-affinity string                   Affinity policy for storage pool selection.
 Valid values are "affinity" and "anti-affinity".
-                                                  If --storage-pool is provided, then this flag cannot be specified.
+                                                  If "--storage-pool" is provided, then this flag cannot be specified.
       --storage-affinity-instance string          PVM instance identifier or name to base storage affinity policy against;
-                                                  required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided.
+                                                  required if "--storage-affinity affinity" is specified and "--storage-affinity-volume" is not provided.
       --storage-affinity-volume string            Volume identifier or name to base storage affinity policy against;
-                                                  required if "--storage-affinity affinity" is specified and --storage-affinity-instance is not provided.
+                                                  required if "--storage-affinity affinity" is specified and "--storage-affinity-instance" is not provided.
       --storage-anti-affinity-instances strings   Comma separated list of PVM instance identifiers or names to base storage affinity policy against;
-                                                  required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided.
+                                                  required if "--storage-affinity anti-affinity" is specified and "--storage-anti-affinity-volumes" is not provided.
       --storage-anti-affinity-volumes strings     Comma separated list of volume identifiers or names to base storage affinity policy against;
-                                                  required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-instances is not provided.
+                                                  required if "--storage-affinity anti-affinity" is specified and "--storage-anti-affinity-instances" is not provided.
       --storage-pool string                       Storage pool for SAP PVM instance deployment.
 Only valid when you deploy one of the IBM supplied stock images.
   -t, --storage-tier string                       Storage tiers for SAP PVM instance deployment when deploying a stock or custom image
                                                   (use "ibmcloud pi storage-tiers" to see available storage tiers in the targeted region).